Overview

 Followed by using reduce to turn that array into a string.

-let final = ["one", "two", "three"].interspersing(", ")
+let spaced = ["one", "two", "three"].interspersing(", ")

-print(final) // ["one,", ", "two", ", ", "three"]
+print(spaced) // ["one", ", ", "two", ", ", "three"]

-I’m aware that the Swift library already supports something similar to the above reduce function.
+I’m aware that the Swift standard library already supports something similar to the above reduce function.
 You could have just done the following:

 let final = ["one", "two", "three"].joined(separator: ", ")